 Participating finance companies will usually pay contractors directly for their work and some offer pre-funding or progress payments for qualifying contractors.
 Please consult directly with the finance company to explore your options.

 OBF is administered by the utility companies and the financing comes from ratepayer funds.
 SBF is administered by the State of California and the financing comes from private financing companies.
-Because financing through SBF is provided by private companies, customers will need to pay interest or financing charges in contrast to the 0% interest rate offered by OBF.
+The two programs offer a variety of benefits and may also be combined on projects.
+For more information on these two forms of financing, please review this flyer to learn how SBF and OBF work together.